sandwichfarm/nostr-watch/README.md

 - [x] Real-time, client-centric latency tests
 - [x] Relay Identities
 - [x] Static JSON API for **all** known relays shared via [/relays.json](https://nostr.watch/relays.json)
-- [ ] Dynamic JSON API for **online** relays
 - [ ] Detailed Relay Modal view _In Progress_
 - [ ] Relay Behavior Analysis _In progress_
 - [ ] NIP Checks _In progress_
 - [ ] Geo Checks (build-time) _In progress_
-- [ ] Optional Companion Backend for historical data, front-end gracefully degrades if inaccessible.
+- [ ] Optional Companion Backend for historical data and relay relief, front-end gracefully degrades if inaccessible.
 - [ ] "Best Relays for a User" and "Best Relays for a Developer" dynamic aggregate, the former based largely on a balance of Latency and NIP support, the latter based largely on NIP support.
 Unique results for each visitor

 ## Todo [Road to Beta]